MicrosoftDocs/learn/learn-pr/iot/introduction-to-azure-iot-central/includes/3-how-azure-iot-central-works.md

 ### Business automation

 *Rules* in IoT Central let your trigger external actions, such as to send an email or fire an event, in response to conditions within IoT Central.
-For example, you can notify a retailer if the ambient temperature for a device reaches a threshold.
+For example, you can notify a store manager if the ambient temperature for a device reaches a threshold.

 ### Additional computation